We offer grants for full-time faculty in Christian schools. Contact the Graduate Office for information.

 Students who wish to borrow a federal Direct Loan must first complete the FAFSA, the Free Application for Federal Student Aid.
 A new application must be received for each year that you want a loan.
 For courses taken from Summer 2015 through Spring 2016, choose the 2015-16 FAFSA.
 Click here to complete now.

 Once you’ve completed your FAFSA you will need to complete a Master Promissory Note (MPN), with the Department of Education.
 Choose the form for Direct Subsidized/Unsubsidized loan.
 Click here to complete now.

 STEP 4: Complete Loan Entrance Counseling, a federally required step for any student who wishes to borrow a Direct Loan.
 Click here to complete now.

 STEP 5: After receiving your Award Letter, complete the Loan Disbursement Authorization form.

-Gordon will receive notification when your FAFSA has been completed and an award letter will be mailed to you informing you of the total Stafford Loan amount you are eligible to borrow.
+Gordon will receive notification when your FAFSA has been completed and an award letter will be mailed to you informing you of the total Direct Loan amount you are eligible to borrow.
 The last step is for you to complete our loan disbursement form.

 Re-applying for Financial Aid: If you have received graduate financial aid at Gordon College for a previous term and would like to re-apply please follow the steps below.